 BY EMMALY WIEDERHOLT; ILLUSTRATION BY LIZ BRENT-MALDONADO

-Toby MacNutt’s training and experience includes a wide breadth of contemporary, improvisational and adaptive styles, with a childhood foundation in ballet, jazz and modern dance.
-They have studied with integrated companies such as AXIS, Stopgap and Candoco, as well as with individual teachers, choreographers and experienced performance mentors.
-Their performance history ranges from yoga studios in small Vermont towns to Danspace St. Mark’s in New York City to festivals in the UK and Germany.
+Toby MacNutt is a queer, nonbinary-trans, disabled multidisciplinary artist, author, and teacher based in Vermont.
+Toby’s training and experience includes a wide breadth of contemporary, improvisational, and adaptive styles, with a childhood foundation in ballet, jazz, and modern dance.
+They have studied with integrated companies such as AXIS, Stopgap, and Candoco, as well as with individual teachers, choreographers, and experienced performance mentors.
+Their performance history ranges from yoga studios in small Vermont towns to Danspace at St. Mark’s in New York City to festivals in the UK and Germany.

 How did you get into dance and what have been some highlights in your dance history?

 I started dance when I was five.
-I did ballet, modern and jazz up until high school.
+I did ballet, modern, and jazz until high school.
 My disability started to make itself known in my early teenage years when I hit puberty.
-No one knew what was going on, so it was assumed that dance was injurious to me and I had to stop when I was 13 or 14.
-I went from dancing a couple hours a day to nothing at all, and it was really heartbreaking.
+No one knew what was going on, so it was assumed dance was injurious, and I had to stop when I was 13 or 14.
+I went from dancing a couple hours a day to nothing at all, and it was heartbreaking.

 It took almost a decade for my diagnosis to get straightened out.
-I was also in a different place mentally, physically and geographically.
-I started to come to terms with the idea that “disabled” was a label that applied to me and that it wasn’t all that bad of a thing.
+I was also in a different place mentally, physically, and geographically.
+I started to come to terms with the idea that “disabled” was a label that applied to me and that it wasn’t all that bad.
 I saw AXIS Dance Company perform and met disabled dancer/choreographer Alice Sheppard.
 Around that time, my good friend Becca gave me a pep talk, saying, “Once a dancer, always a dancer.
 Of course you can still dance.”